 HASSLE FREE RETURNS

-What sets Gap Inc. apart is they truly make the return process simple and seamless between online and in store purchases.
-Offering free shipping above $50 dollars and free returns on all orders (and even going so far as to provide customers with a prepaid return shipping label), Gap Inc. is among sophisticated omnichannel brands like Nordstrom and Sephora in the level of unification they’ve achieved in merging the online and offline customer experiences from start to finish.
-Gap Inc., Nordstrom, and Sephora all allow returns to be made in-store with a valid purchase invoice that is as simple and painless as scanning a barcode — and that’s it.
+What sets Gap Inc. apart is their easy return process and seamless online and in store experiences.
+Offering free shipping above $50 dollars and free returns on all orders (and even going so far as to provide customers with a prepaid return shipping label), Gap Inc. is among sophisticated omnichannel brands.

 From a business standpoint, the back-end integrations that allow this seamless process of shipping, returns and exchanges both online and in-store is complex.
-Transparency through the supply chain is critically important to customers, and that requires that all data movements must be tightly integrated and automated, and happen near real-time.
+Transparency through the supply chain is critically important to customers.
+Thus, it requires that all data movements are tightly integrated and happen near real-time.

 “We embraced [data integration] from the beginning as a way to add better services.”

-At VL, our VL OMNI cloud hosted one-to-many data integration service is designed to manage complex and sophisticated data automations and integrations like those used by Gap Inc.’s sites.
-Our philosophy is to provide 100% integration of data movement for our customers so that they can focus on running and growing their businesses.
+At VL, our VL OMNI SaaS-based integration platform is designed to manage complex and sophisticated data integrations like those used by Gap Inc.’s sites.
+Our goal is to provide 100% data integration for our Merchants so that they can focus on growing their businesses.